ElvaYi/misy350-group/README.md

 Author id | Author Name |Introduction
 ----------|-------------|------------
 1|	Jane Austen|	Jane Austen was an English novelist known primarily for her six major novels, which interpret, critique and comment upon the British landed gentry at the end of the 18th century.
-Edit
 2	|J. K. Rowling	|Joanne Rowling, who writes under the pen names J. K. Rowling and Robert Galbraith, is a British novelist and screenwriter who wrote the Harry Potter fantasy series.